EmilGeorgiev/lottery/readme.md

 # lottery
 **lottery** is a blockchain built using Cosmos SDK and Tendermint and created with [Ignite CLI](https://ignite.com/cli).

-In the **.docs/adr** you can find all descriptive information for architecture decisions.
+In the [.docs/adr](https://github.com/EmilGeorgiev/lottery/tree/master/docs/adr) you can find all descriptive information for architecture decisions.

-This readme file contain two DEMO examples one for happy path and one for edge cases that the lottery handler.
-For the DEMO is used a small cmd program placed in .cmd/demo/main.go.
-Also the folder .cmd/demo/ contains files with the results of the local execution of the DEMO.
+This readme file contains two DEMO examples one for [happy path](https://github.com/EmilGeorgiev/lottery#demo) and one for [edge cases](https://github.com/EmilGeorgiev/lottery#demo-edge-cases) that the lottery handle.
+For the DEMO is used a small cmd program that is placed in [.cmd/demo/main.go](https://github.com/EmilGeorgiev/lottery/blob/master/cmd/demo/main.go).
+Also, the folder [.cmd/demo/](https://github.com/EmilGeorgiev/lottery/tree/master/cmd/demo) contains files with the results of the local execution of the DEMO.

-At the end of this file you can see the answers of the bonus strategies questions.
+At the end of this file, you can see the answers of the [Bonus Strategies](https://github.com/EmilGeorgiev/lottery#bonus-strategy) questions.

-What is not implement.
+What was not implemented?
 Block on every 5 minutes is not implemented.
 You can find why in ADR-10.

 ### Rules of the lottery